xonsh/xonsh/docs/tutorial.rst

 *******************
 Tutorial
 *******************
-xonsh is shell language and command prompt.
-Unlike other shells, xonsh is based on Python with additional syntax added that makes calling subprocess commands, manipulating the environment, and dealing with the file system easy.
-The xonsh command prompt give the users interactive access to the xonsh language.
+xonsh is a shell language and command prompt.
+Unlike other shells, xonsh is based on Python, with additional syntax added that makes calling subprocess commands, manipulating the environment, and dealing with the file system easily.
+The xonsh command prompt gives users interactive access to the xonsh language.

 While all Python code is also xonsh, not all BASH code can be used in xonsh.
-That would defeat the purpose and Python is better anyway!
+That would defeat the purpose, and Python is better anyway!
 Still, xonsh is BASH-wards compatible in the ways that matter, such as for running commands, reading in the BASH environment, and utilizing BASH tab completion.

 The purpose of this tutorial is to teach you xonsh.
-There are many excellent guides out there for learning Python and this will not join their ranks.
+There are many excellent guides out there for learning Python, and this will not join their ranks.
 Similarly, you'd probably get the most out of this tutorial if you have already used a command prompt or interactive interpreter.

 Let's dive in!